 In December, PYAP will have our closing celebrations, as we say goodbye to another year of wonderful Youth Ambassadors <3

-The Provincial Youth Ambassador Project 2019/2020 cohort has sadly come to an end.
+The Provincial Youth Ambassador Program 2019/2020 cohort has sadly come to an end.
 We had such an amazing year, and are so incredibly proud of the Youth Ambassadors, and all of the work they have done to support and amplify the needs of 2SLGBTQ+ communities across Ontario.